ingesolvoll/kee-frame/README.md

 * When previous parameter was not nil and current is nil, call `stop`.
 * When both previous and current are not nil, but different, call `stop`, then `start`.

+All controllers `:params` fns are called every time the route changes.
+Therefore `:params` should return `nil` for routes on which it should not be started.

 ## Event chains

 Kee-frame uses [re-chain](https://github.com/ingesolvoll/re-chain) to chain event handlers together for increased readability